-In the most recent Magnetic Personalities meeting we looked at a paper published in Quaternary Science Reviews in 2005 entitled “Geomagnetic Field intensity during thesummit1 last 60,000 years based on 10Be and 36Cl from the Summit ice cores and 14C” by the authors Raimund Muscheler et al. I chose this paper as I thought it would be interesting to discuss a paper that approaches the problem of geomagnetic field reconstruction in a very different way.
+In the most recent Magnetic Personalities meeting we looked at a paper published in Quaternary Science Reviews in 2005 entitled “Geomagnetic Field intensity during the last 60,000 years based on 10Be and 36Cl from the Summit ice cores and 14C” by the authors Raimund Muscheler et al. I chose this paper as I thought it would be interesting to discuss a paper that approaches the problem of geomagnetic field reconstruction in a very different way.

 The authors reconstructed past changes in the geomagnetic field intensity based on 10Be, 36Cl and 14C records under the assumption that radionuclide records are mainly influenced by changes in their production rates.
 Most reconstructions of the geomagnetic field intensity are based on the natural remanent magnetisation acquired by ceramics, volcanic rocks or lacustrine and marine sediments.